captainbarbosa/land-suitability-practice/README.md

 _______________________
 #### ArcPy Tool Configuration in ArcMap

-The following parameter properties were assigned when using this script as a custom tool in ArcMap:
+The following parameter properties are assigned when using this script as a custom tool in ArcMap:

 Parameter  | Data Type | Required? | Direction
 :-------------: | :-------------: | :-------------: | :-------------: